indygreg/PyOxidizer/pyembed/docs/oxidized_importer_api_reference.rst

 .. py:class:: OxidizedFinder

-    A `meta-path finder`_ that resolves indexed resources.
+    A `meta path finder`_ that resolves indexed resources.
 See See :ref:`oxidized_finder` for more high-level documentation.

     This type implements the following interfaces: